pauloHenriCorrea/pauloHenriCorrea/README.md

 - 👀 I'm interested in web development
 - 🌱 I'm currently learning python
 - 💞️ I'm looking to collaborate on small web projects
-- 📫 How to reach me paulo.correa3.dev@gmail.com
+- 📫 How to reach me paulo.h.r.correa@ufms.br

 <!---
 pauloHenriCorrea/pauloHenriCorrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.